hslu-ige-laes/lora-devices-ttn/index.md

 ---

 # Installation and Configuration
-- Choose a sensor in the overview above and click the Wiki-Page link.
+- Choose a sensor in the overview above and click on the link.
-- The opened sensor page then includes specifications, data sheets and step by step installation- and configuration procedures.
+- The opened page then includes specifications, data sheets and step by step installation- and configuration procedures.